Bh-an/chalo_assignment/README.md

 # API platform for PostgreSQL setup

-An API platform for provisioning and setting up a replicated PostgreSQL ckuster on AWS elastic compute resources along with underlying infrastructure.
+An API platform for provisioning and setting up a replicated PostgreSQL primary-read-replica cluster on AWS resources along with underlying infrastructure.

 ---